 Children's Privacy Protection

 Blink understands the importance of protecting children's privacy in the interactive online world.
-The Blink Services, including the Websites and the Mobile App, are not designed for, or intentionally targeted at, children under 13 years of age.
-It is not our policy to intentionally collect or maintain information about anyone under the age of 13.
+The Blink Services, including the Websites and the Mobile App, are not designed for use by, or intentionally targeted at, children under 18 years of age.
+If you are under 18 years of age, you may only use the Website and the Mobile App with the involvement of a parent or guardian.
+Blink does not knowingly collect or maintain information about anyone under the age of 13 without the consent of the child’s parent or guardian.
 No one under the age of 13 should submit any PII to Blink, a Website and/or the Mobile App.

 You can send your request via e-mail to: firstname.lastname@example.org